 Momondo, for example, is a third party flight finder that compares airfare, hotel bookings and car rentals from around the web, but it’s “multiple cities” option is easily its most notable feature.

-If you plan on hitting multiple cities, the multi-city option allows you to swap destinations in and out to determine the cheapest routes available to you, as well.
-Or, if you aren’t sure where to start or finish your journey, you can check out the “take me anywhere” search option, which allows you to check out airfare in the cheapest cities given your specified dates.
+Plan on hitting multiple cities?
+The multi-city option allows you to swap destinations in and out to determine the cheapest routes available to you, too.
+Or, if you aren’t sure where to start or finish your journey, you can check out the “take me anywhere” search option.
+That'll allow you to check out airfare in the cheapest cities given your specified dates.

-If you don’t know where or when you want to go, the Trip Finder section will help you narrow down your search by selecting the type of experience you’re seeking, the continent to which you’d like to visit (or anywhere), the month in which you’d like to travel (or anytime) and your general budget.
-Momondo will then curate a list of destinations and deals that can be sorted by popularity, cost or weather, or the most social, fancy, cultural, family-oriented, local or romantic places.
+If you don’t know where or when you want to go, the Trip Finder section will help you narrow down your search.
+Select the type of experience you’re seeking, the continent to which you’d like to visit (or anywhere), the month in which you’d like to travel (or anytime) and your general budget.
+Momondo will then curate a list of destinations and deals.
+And they'll all be sorted by popularity, cost or weather, or the most social, fancy, cultural, family-oriented, local or romantic places.

 Skyscanner is another travel metasearch engine through which you can book flights without fees.
 Its flexible airfare search engine is by far its most distinguishing feature.
 You can search “everywhere” as your flight destination if you’re unsure where to go but open to taking a trip anywhere.

-You can also search specific dates, entire months or the “cheapest month” so you can find the cheapest possible destination for the cheapest possible timeframe.
+You can also search specific dates, entire months or the “cheapest month.”
+This way you can find the cheapest possible destination for the cheapest possible timeframe.
 Skyscanner will show you a list of all cities in ascending order of cost.

 Google Flights is, perhaps not shockingly, a super reliable option for finding airfare.
 When you plug in your dates and departure and arrival cities, it’ll pull up your options almost instantaneously.
-Its simple user interface features a drop-down calendar function that allows you to see the cheapest days to fly most routes, as well, and it’s simple to use when it comes to flight ticket booking, too.
+Its simple user interface features a drop-down calendar function.
+It allows you to see the cheapest days to fly most routes.
+And it’s simple to use when it comes to flight ticket booking, too.